Pratha-Joshi/customer-segmentation-analysis/README.md

 # Customer Segmentation Analysis using RFM and K-Means

-## 📌 Project Overview
+## Project Overview

 This project performs end-to-end customer segmentation using the RFM (Recency, Frequency, Monetary) framework and K-Means clustering.

-The objective is to identify distinct customer groups based on purchasing behavior and derive actionable marketing strategies to improve retention and revenue.
+The objective is to identify distinct customer groups based on purchasing behavior and derive actionable strategies to improve retention and revenue.

 ---

-## 🎯 Business Problem
+## Business Problem

 E-commerce companies often struggle to: